lacenby History, Family Crest & Coats of Arms

 Early Origins of the lacenby family

 The surname lacenby was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

 Early History of the lacenby family

 This web page shows only a small excerpt of our lacenby research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lacenby History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lacenby History in all our PDF Extended History products and printed products wherever possible.

 lacenby Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the lacenby family name include Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.